JackRenner/gunslinger-gamedev/resources/scene/README_SCENE.txt

 See files in "./resources/scene/" for examples.

 {
+	"scene_id": "id",						The ID of the scene object.

 	"(Entity ID)": {						This will be the ID assigned to the entity when constructed.
 		"type":	"DisplayObjectContainer" | "Sprite" | "RGB" | "AnimatedSprite",
 											DisplayObjectContainer will always be empty.